donmai-me/MaiConverter/README.md

 **NOTE**: This is a proof of concept and does **not** produce a complete simai file.
 The output file only contains the chart for one difficulty with no "&inote_=" or any simai fields.

 All output files are stored in 'output' folder in the same directory as the input.
 Unless output directory is specified by using the --output or -o parameter.
-You need to specify the bpm of the song by using the `--bpm` parameter
+You need to specify the bpm of the song by using the `--bpm` parameter.
+You can offset all the notes by adding the --delay or -d parameter.

 ```python sxt_to_simai.py --bpm 120 /path/to/file/or/directory```